One-sided DI-QKD secure against coherent attacks over long distances: Introduction

-In our analysis, we assume that the source and one party's device (Bob's) are completely untrusted, while the second party's device (Alice's) is trusted.
-In particular, we assume that the trusted side measures two anti-commuting observables with a discrete number of outcomes and that the probability for a detector to click is independent of the basis choice (a.k.a. the fair-sampling assumption in the context of Bell experiments).
-This implies that rounds where she does not detect a photon can safely be discarded.
+To address these challenges, one possible approach is to incorporate well-chosen additional assumptions and ensure their validity (see e.g. \cite{lo2012measurement,braunstein2012side,pawlowski2011semi,woodhead2015secrecy,woodhead2016semi,yin2014mismatch}).
+In this work, we consider an entanglement-based one-sided device-independent protocols (1SDI) scenario \cite{mayers2004unconditional,tomamichel2011uncertainty,branciard1sided,lucamarini2012device,Tomamichel_2013,Vallone_2014,gehring2015implementation,Xin:20}.
+We assume that the source and one party's device (Bob's) are completely untrusted, while the second party's device (Alice's) is trusted.
+In the standard 1SDI scenario, the trusted measurements are taken to be of a particular form.
+Here, we slightly tweak the scenario and assume that the trusted side measures two anti-commuting observables with a discrete number of outcomes, which is almost the standard 1SDI scenario but with no restriction on the dimension of the local state on the trusted side.
+In practice, in the two-input-output case, both assumptions are equivalent; however, from a numerical standpoint, it is significantly more convenient to impose this constraint than to enforce a specific measurement structure.
+Moreover, we also impose a standard assumption on trusted detectors, that the probability for a detector to click is independent of the basis choice (a.k.a. the fair-sampling assumption in the context of Bell experiments).
+This implies that rounds where Alice does not detect a photon can safely be discarded.
 As we do not make any assumption on the Hilbert space dimension or on the specific form of the measurements, we will say from now on that Alice's device is semi-trusted.
-This framework, where only one party is untrusted while the second is (semi) trusted, is usually referred to as quantum steering \cite{WJD07}.
 From a real-world perspective, this scenario resembles a situation where a user needs to establish secure communication with a server.
 In this context, the device belonging to the server can be considered semi-trusted, as it is affiliated with a company that possesses the necessary resources and expertise to regularly test and validate their devices.
+Quantum steering has also been previously utilised for certification of states, measurements and randomness \cite{Alex, Supic, sarkar6, sarkar7, Bharti, sarkar8, Sarkar_2024, sarkar2024deviceindependentcertificationgmestates}.